Comparison Between Selenium 3 vs Selenium 4: Key Variances Uncovered

 2. What is the need for the W3C WebDriver standard in Selenium 4?

-W3C WebDriver standard is an easy way of talking to web browsers to enable them to communicate and collaborate better and more quickly.
-Therefore, Selenium 3 uses the JSON Wire Protocol less, thus producing more consistent and stable results in different browsers.
+The W3C WebDriver standard allows talking easily to web browsers so that they can talk back to each other faster and better.
+For this reason, Selenium 3 uses the JSON Wire Protocol less and therefore achieves more correct and stable results across different browsers.

 3. In what ways does Selenium 4 improve browser support compared to Selenium 3?